Digital distribution: Videos

+With the advancement of network bandwidth capabilities, online distribution became prominent in the 21st century, with prominent platforms such as Amazon Video, and Netflix's streaming service starting in 2007.

 Many traditional network television shows, movies and other video content is now available online, either from the content owner directly or from third-party services.
 YouTube, Netflix, Hulu, Vudu, Amazon Prime Video, DirecTV, SlingTV and other Internet-based video services allow content owners to let users access their content on computers, smartphones, tablets or by using appliances such as video game consoles, set-top boxes or Smart TVs.

-Many film distributors also include a Digital Copy, also called Digital HD, with Blu-ray disc, Ultra HD Blu-ray, 3D Blu-ray or a DVD.
+Many film distributors also include a Digital Copy, also called Digital HD, with Blu-ray disc, Ultra HD Blu-ray, Blu-ray 3D or a DVD.

 Books

 Some companies, such as Bookmasters Distribution, which invested US$4.5 million in upgrading its equipment and operating systems, have had to direct capital toward keeping up with the changes in technology.
 The phenomenon of books going digital has given users the ability to access their books on handheld digital book readers.
 One benefit of electronic book readers is that they allow users to access additional content via hypertext links.
 These electronic book readers also give users portability for their books since a reader can hold multiple books depending on the size of its hard drive.
 Companies that are able to adapt and make changes to capitalize on the digital media market have seen sales surge.
 Vice President of Perseus Books Group stated that since shifting to electronic books (e-books), it saw sales rise by 68%.
 Independent Publishers Group experienced a sales boost of 23% in the first quarter of 2012 alone.

 Tor Books, a major publisher of science fiction and fantasy books, started to sell e-books DRM-free by July 2012.
 One year later the publisher stated that they will keep this model as removing DRM was not hurting their digital distribution ebook business.
 Smaller e-book publishers such as O'Reilly Media, Carina Press and Baen Books had already forgone DRM previously.